PhewaleZ/Cisco-Packet-Tracer-Projects/Packet-Tracer-Projects/Router-on-a-stick-project/README.md

 A centralized DHCP server located within the Server VLAN dynamically assigns IP addresses, default gateways, and DNS information to hosts across multiple VLANs.

-Because DHCP broadcasts do not normally traverse VLAN boundaries, DHCP relay was implemented using the Cisco CLI command: `ip helper-address`
+Because DHCP broadcasts do not go outside a LAN I made use of DHCP relay through the Cisco CLI command: `ip helper-address`

 This allows DHCP requests received by the router to be forwarded directly to the centralized DHCP server.

 Examples:
 - PC4 belonging to VLAN 10 successfully receives an IP address dynamically

+![PC4 DHCP Configuration](screenshots/pc4-ip-config.png)

 - PC8 belonging to VLAN 40 successfully receives an IP address dynamically

-![PC4 DHCP Configuration](screenshots/pc4-ip-config.png)

 ![PC8 DHCP Configuration](screenshots/pc8-ipconfig.png)

 ---

 ## DNS Service

-A dedicated DNS server is available to all internal enterprise VLANs except for the Guest VLAN for security reasons.
+A dedicated DNS server is available to all internal enterprise VLANs except for the Guest VLAN.
+Hosts connected to the network dedicated for guests are assigned the DNS server address of `8.8.8.8`

 ---